How Quoted Text Works

 Be mindful of Word Choice

-Special attention should be placed on word choice in the context of quoted text.
-Since the criteria for quoted text is ‘strict,’ similar or commonly interchangeable words can cause testers to fail a test.
+Attention should be placed on word choice in the context of quoted text.
+Since the criteria for quoted text is ‘strict,’ similar or commonly interchangeable words will cause testers to fail a test.

-Example: If the step instructs to click the “Login” button but the button actually reads “Log In”, the tester will fail the test at that step.
+If the step instructs to click the “Login” button but the button actually reads “Log In”, the tester will fail the test.

 Instead, use quotes for the login credentials, where an exact match needs to be 100% exacts.